 But do remember your inner warrior when facing most things that give you anxiety.

 The warrior faces fear knowing that death is an option.
-Then when the warrior doesn’t actually die, he or she gains more confidence, strength and empowerment than ever before.
+Then when the warrior doesn’t actually die, he or she gains more confidence, strength, and empowerment than ever before.

 Quick Disclaimer: If you are seeing a doctor for your anxiety, don’t listen to anything I just said.
-Always listen to person you’ve entrusted to help you with your specific challenges.
+Always listen to the person you’ve entrusted to help you with your specific challenges.
 I can only speak from the experience of busting through that panic wall I once had.

 Will any of what I’m talking about work for you?
 My belief is that it does and will.
 But go where your instinct tells you to go.
 Find the path of healing that works best for you.